ArcanaFramework/arcana/docs/source/design_analyses.rst

 Conditionals and switches
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There are cases where different analysis methods need to be applied depending on the
-requirements of a particular study or to deal with idiosyncrasies of a particular
+Depending the study design or idiosyncrasies of the acquired dataset, different methods
+may need to be selected to analyse the data appropriately.
+In Arcana, there are two
-dataset.
-There are two mechanisms for handling such cases in Arcana: "condition
-expressions" and "switches".
+mechanisms for handling such conditional logic: "condition expressions" and "switches".

-Both condition expressions and switches are referenced within the ``@pipeline`` decorator.
+Both condition expressions and switches are applied to a pipeline via keyword args of
+the ``@pipeline`` decorator.

+The difference between a condition expression and a switch is that a condition
+expressions are evaluated on the dataset as a whole based the parameterisation of the
+analysis and the input columns present (e.g. parameters to select between analysis
+techniques or whether the data was acquired with a particular field map), whereas
+the evaluation of a switch occurs on each row of the dataset and can factor in the input
+data itself (e.g. read headers to extract the version of acquisition protocol used).

 When a condition expression or switch is set on a pipeline builder, that pipeline will
 be used to generate data for a sink column only when certain criteria are met.
-If the criteria
+If the
-aren't met, then either the default pipeline builder (one without either a switch or
+criteria aren't met, then either the default pipeline builder (one without either a switch or
 condition expression) will be used if it is present or an "not produced" error will be
 raised instead.

-The difference between a condition expression and a switch is that a condition
-expression is true or false over a whole dataset given a specific parameterisation,
-whereas a switch can be true or false for different rows of the dataset depending on
-the nature of the input data.

 Condition expressions are specified as using the functions ``value_of(parameter)``
 and ``is_provided(column)`` as placeholders for parameter values or whether a column